 Create a Page

-A page contains relatively static content.
+A page contains relatively static content, and can be included in menu navigation.
 A page does not expose a date and cannot be included in dynamic listings.

+Let’s say that thing your office is doing needs its own consistent page with information about the thing like automatic news and updates, and links to other pertinent information.
+It’s not its own Office, so it doesn’t warrant its own separate Group and Homepage, but that’s just the right fit for a Page node.

+Creating a Page: Set by step

 Create a Page through ‘Manage > Content > Add Content > Page’.